exercism/problem-specifications/exercises/beer-song/description.md

-Recite the verses to that beloved classic, that field-trip favorite: 99 Bottles of Beer on the Wall.
+Recite the lyrics to that beloved classic, that field-trip favorite: 99 Bottles of Beer on the Wall.

 Note that not all verses are identical.